We warmly welcome you to visit the Royal Swedish Opera – Sweden’s national theatre for opera and ballet and our historic Opera House!

 Jonas Bernander, dramaturge

 Edward Klingspor, musicologist

 Roy Sandgren, former dancer at the Royal Swedish Ballet

 All introductions are free of charge.
 Listen while enjoying snacks from the bar in the Guldfoajén, "The Golden Foyer".

-Please note: Introductions are not given for performances of The Merry Widow or for premieres.
+Please note: Introductions are not given for premieres.
 Instead, a premiere talk is held before opening night performances.
 For information about premiere talks, please refer to our calendar.